Firstyear/prd-blog/blog_source/2018/10/19/rust_rwlock_and_mutex_performance_oddities.rst

 * The test code is identical between Mutex/RwLock (beside the locking costruct)
 * --release is used for compiler optimisations
 * The test hardware is as close as possible (i7 quad core)
+* The tests are run multiple time to construct averages of the performance

 The idea being that X target number of writes must occur, while many readers contend as fast as possible on the read.
 We are pressuring the system of choice between "many readers getting to read fast" or "writers getting priority to drain/block readers".

 On OSX given a target of 500 writes, this was able to complete in 0.01 second for the RwLock.
-This test was run 10 times over to establish an average time to complete.
 (MBP 2011, 2.8GHz)

 On Linux given a target of 500 writes, this completed in 42 seconds.
 This is a 4000 times difference. (i7-7700 CPU @ 3.60GHz)

 All things considered the Linux machine should have an advantage - it's a desktop processor, of a newer generation, and much faster clock speed.
-So why is the RwLock performance so much worse on Linux.
+So why is the RwLock performance so much different on Linux?

 To the source code!
 -------------------